 |Prairie Five Community Action Council||320-269-6578 or 800-292-5437|

 Please note these charitable funds are last resort emergency funds with limited resources and limited times of operation.

 Established in 1992 by the Minnesota State Legislature, the Department of Economic Security's Energy Program Unit administers this year-round emergency fuel fund through 40 local energy assistance agencies.
 ROFW agencies provide people in need with emergency energy assistance and furnace repair.
 The program is funded from corporate and individual donations.

-A "last resort" program funded through customer contributions from Minnesota utilities and is administered by The Salvation Army.
+A "last resort" program funded through customer contributions from Minnesota utilities and administered by The Salvation Army.
 Provides money to help pay natural gas, oil, propane, wood, and electricity bills, and to help with emergency furnace repairs.
 The HeatShare program can pay your utility bill once you have a shut-off notice in hand.
 Call the HeatShare hotline at 1-800-842-7279 for immediate help.

 Agralite Electric Cooperative